Tischel/TSplitter/README.md

 To have a delayed split you just need to add "delayXXXX"  to the split image name used by AutoSplit; where XXXX is the amount of milliseconds the split should be delayed.

+### Split editor
+A simple tool to help you create AutoSplit images with the correct name formats and that it also includes the features added by TSplitter.

 ## Usage
 Simply open **TSplitter.ahk** to run the program.